-To reach its ambitious objectives, the project has brought together a strong multi-disciplinary team of experts (geophysicists/seismologists, geologists, engineers, disaster risk managers and sociologists) from 21 partner institutions covering 10 EU countries (figure below).
-These 21 partner institutions with complementary and inter-disciplinary competences, comprise: 8 universities (UIce, UStr, BUW, UA, ARU, UNIBG, UCL, UPat), 7 scientific RTO (EUC, BRGM, KNMI, INFP, NOA, EMSC, DEL), and 6 SME specialized in instrumentation (YET, GMP), telecommunication (SIM), database and real-time analysis tools (B80, GMP, NOR), and a market research consulting company (NTC).
+The TURNkey consortium consists of 21 partner institutions from several countries belonging to the European Union (figure below).
+These 21 partner institutions with complementary and inter-disciplinary competences comprise: 8 universities (UIce, UStr, BUW, UA, ARU, UNIBG, UCL, UPat), 7 scientific research and technology organizations (EUC, BRGM, KNMI, INFP, NOA, EMSC, DEL), and 6 small and medium enterprises specialized in instrumentation (YET, GMP), telecommunication (SIM), database and real-time analysis tools (B80, GMP, NOR), and a market research consulting company (NTC).

 NORSAR was established in 1968 as a joint undertaking between the governments of Norway and the USA.
 NORSAR is today a private Norwegian research foundation that conducts research, development and advanced advisory work in the fields of seismology, applied geophysics and earthquake engineering and one of the world’s largest seismological observatories with more than 45 years of experience with advanced seismological data processing, analysis and parameter extraction in near-real time.
 NORSAR operates one of the largest seismological networks in Europe and thereby has huge experience in seismic instrumentation, technical laboratory equipment and solutions for data transmission and storage.
 NORSAR has been a main contributor to the technology presently being implemented at the International Data Centre (IDC) in Vienna for verification of the Comprehensive Nuclear Test Ban Treaty (CTBT).
 NORSAR is a registered small medium enterprise (SME).